tueimage/essential-skills/python-hints.md

 The conventions are summarized [here](https://www.python.org/dev/peps/pep-0008/).
 A quick summary:

-* Use four spaces for indentation.
+* Use four spaces for each level of indentation.
 Do not use tabs.
 * Put a maximum of one statement on every line.
 * Use lower case letters for function and variable names.
 Separate words by underscores, e.g. `my_awesome_function()`.
 * Use CamelCase for class names, e.g. `MyAwesomeClass`.